Rapper | Activist | Educator

 Press photographs can be downloaded here.

-jason's work as a rapper and Asian American cultural expert has been covered by
+His work as an artist and Asian American cultural expert has been covered by

 - Nextshark, ‘We here and we rappin’: Bay Area seniors welcome Year of the Rabbit with rap music video (Instagram)